 Broccoli Cheddar Soup is easy to make on the stove top or instant pot!
 Learn how to make broccoli cheese soup with a couple of secret ingredients that make it the best!

 Broccoli Cheddar Soup

-My ALL TIME favorite, could eat every single day soup!
-I feel like I've been waiting a lifetime to share this with you guys, and now that it's September, it's just that time!
-It is so easy to make at home, and this is not a copy cat recipe, it's ten times better than any local or chain restaurant broccoli soup!
-I have a couple of "secret ingredients" that I'm going to tell you about that make this the most cheesy, indulgent broccoli cheese soup you have ever had!
-If you're looking for some more of our best soup recipe try out this amazing Crockpot Potato Soup and our indulgent Creamy Corn Chowder!
+My all time favorite, could eat every single day soup!
+I feel like I’ve been waiting forever to share this soup with you guys!
+Not only because it’s my fave but because it has been tested and perfected and you’re going to love it.
+It is so easy to make at home, and this is not a copy cat recipe, it’s ten times better than any local or chain restaurant broccoli soup!
+I have a couple of “secret ingredients” that I’m going to tell you about that make this the most cheesy, indulgent broccoli cheese soup you have ever had!
+If you’re looking for some more of our best soup recipes try out this amazing Crockpot Potato Soup and creamy Chicken Gnocchi Soup and our indulgent Creamy Corn Chowder!

 Ingredients for Broccoli Cheddar Soup: